 Do you ever feel the need to de-clutter, get rid of stuff, and live more simply?
 How do you keep your life and home balanced?

-One form of rustic simplicity is by way of this fruit galette, a beautifully uncomplicated and charming summer dessert.
+This rustic and simple galette is a beautiful, uncomplicated and charming summer dessert.
 Galettes are so simple to make that I wonder why I don’t make them more often.
 Here, homemade pastry crust folds around two types of berries—black raspberry and blueberry—making a beautiful deep purple tart.
 Really, almost any summer berry or fruit would yield equally delicious results.
-Enjoy!

 Black Raspberry and Blueberry Galette